ninerforce/open-crossword/README.md

 3. Finalise PDF and .PUZ export
 4. Add support for other rulesets besides American style.
 5. Add support for non-square grids.
+6. Make it look less like baby's first HTML site.